zachtsch/js-spidermoney-vs-code-extension/README.md

 # Install and Setup Spidermonkey

 ## Windows
 Downloads jsshell-win64.zip from https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/ and unzips it in C:\spidermonkey.
-Then add C:\spidermonkey to your path.
+Then adds C:\spidermonkey to your path.

 ## Mac
 Installs Homebrew, adds `brew` to your path and then runs `brew install spidermonkey`.
 Requires your password.